-Inventories are stated at the lower of cost (first-in, first-out method) or market value.
+Inventories are stated at the lower of cost (first-in, first-out method) or net realizable value.
 Cost includes net prices paid for materials purchased, charges for freight and customs duties, production labor cost and factory overhead.
+Net realizable value represents the estimated selling price less all estimated costs of completion and costs to be incurred in marketing, selling and distribution.

-Allowances are made for slow moving, obsolete or unsaleable inventory.
+Inventory provisions are made for slow moving, obsolete or unsaleable inventory.